The Overstory

 One such dominant story is that we can do nothing to prevent the collapse of ecosystems and species.
 “Each story we tell is a series of decisions of what we include or not,” says Johnson.
 “Are we choosing the right stories to build our future, amongst possible futures?”

-Ponder this question and more while watching the recorded conversation from the February 15, 2023 webinar “A Tree’s View of History: A Conversation with Lacy M. Johnson,” organized by The Forest School at the Yale School of the Environment, Orion Magazine, and the Yale Forum on Religion and Ecology.
+Ponder this question and more while watching the recorded conversation (link is external) from the February 15, 2023 webinar “A Tree’s View of History: A Conversation with Lacy M. Johnson,” organized by The Forest School at the Yale School of the Environment (link is external), Orion Magazine (link is external), and the Yale Forum on Religion and Ecology (link is external).

 All Overstory Articles